 Mailboxes and mailbox supports are the property of the mail route patron.
+Stearns County does not issue written permits for the placement of mailboxes within the road right-of-way, nor do our easements provide for mailbox construction.
+All mailboxes placed within the road right-of-way are placed there at the owner's risk.
 Replacement or installation of mailbox supports by the County does not signify any change of ownership.
 The support remains the property of the owner and it is the owner's responsibility to maintain to conformance standards.